scphall/wol/README.md

         $ wol find options with an and
         $ wol findor options with an or

 8)  Show, will open (in background) all files matching find arguments (with and).
 Will not open if there are more than 5 papers which match.

+9) Clean, removes dead stuff and empty dirs

+        $ wol clean

+10) Remove, remove a symbolic link and puts the arxiv paper in the .delete directory, this is removed with clean

+        $ wol rm *????.????*

+Installation
 ------------
 0) Get the package from github: